 Current students will not be affected until the new NSU Tampa Bay Regional Campus opens in Fall 2019.
-All programs currently being offered will continue at the new site, which is expected to accommodate approximately 150 students in the Dr. Kiran C. Patel College of Osteopathic Medicine.
+All programs currently being offered will continue at the new site, which is expected to also accommodate approximately 150 students in the Dr. Kiran C. Patel College of Osteopathic Medicine.
 That will also include additional students from several programs offered by the Dr. Pallavi Patel College of Health Care Sciences.

-1,100 students with 90 faculty members.
+There are approximately 1,100 students and 90 faculty members.

-NSU currently produces the most graduates from a medical school (approximately 230 D.O. graduates per year) and when this secondary location opens, that number will significantly increase (nearly 400 D.O. graduates) further solidifying NSU as the top producer of medical school grads.
+NSU currently produces the most graduates from a medical school (approximately 230 D.O. graduates per year), and when this secondary location opens that number will significantly increase (nearly 400 D.O. graduates), further solidifying NSU as the top producer of medical school grads.

 It is the largest gift ever received by NSU and among the seven-largest in Florida’s history.

 The short answer is nothing.
 They are both physicians, and after 2020, the accrediting bodies on the post-graduate training is expected to be the same for M.D. and D.O.

 The United States will face a shortage of physicians over the next decade according to research by the Association of American Medical Colleges (AAMC).
 Rural and underserved areas in Florida, across the country and around the world are particularly vulnerable to this looming shortage.